samfish204/CSE465-Lab7/README.md

 # Lab 7

-As always:
- - Fork this repo
- - Clone your Fork
- - Add this as a remote
-    ```
-    git remote add instructor <URL Of the instructor repo>
-    ```
- - Submit a link to your fork after you push your solution.

  # Description
  This lab is the FIRST part of a parser lab.
 This week we focus on lexing.
  Eventually, we will build a parser for a simple language that supports assignments